defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-The `rows` are provided when a new `CollectionView` layout snapshot needs to be applied.
-Types for the generic parameters will be automatically be inferred by the Swift compiler in general.
-Still we must provide rows to the underlying `UICollectionView` data source, as we will see in the next section.
+Types for the generic parameters will be automatically inferred by the Swift compiler.
+Still we must provide the rows supplied to the `CollectionView` to the underlying `UICollectionView` data source.

-## Data Source and View Coordinator
+## Data Source and Coordinator

 A `UICollectionView` requires a data source to provide the data it displays.
-Instantiating a diffable data source and associating it with a `collectionView` instance of `UICollectionView` is straightforward:
+Instantiating a diffable data source containing `Item`s in `Section`s and displaying them in a `collectionView` is straightforward:

 ```
 let dataSource = UICollectionViewDiffableDataSource<Section, Item>(collectionView: collectionView) { collectionView, indexPath, item in